 At Ceres, we get a lot of questions about whether our greenhouse design is fit for colder climates.
-The answer is YES, Let us explain why a Ceres greenhouse is an optimal cold climate greenhouse.
+The answer is YES, Let us explain why a Ceres greenhouses are the best greenhouses for cold climates.

 At Ceres, we’ve patented a passive solar greenhouse design that harvests the sun’s energy and retains it with insulated North, West and East solid end walls.
 The East-West orientation of our greenhouses allows for sunlight to enter the greenhouse, through the south-facing roof, and reflect back onto the plants after bouncing off the North wall.
 With this design our growers are seeing light levels up to 100% more inside their greenhouse than outside in the Winter.
 Additionally, our insulated walls work well to retain thermal energy inside our greenhouses, lowering heating costs.

-Even with an insulated design, using supplemental heating may be necessary in colder regions depending on what you want to grow..
+Even with an insulated design, using supplemental heating may be necessary in a cold weather greenhouse, depending on what you want to grow.
 Common ways of heating a cold weather greenhouse include installing an HVAC system or using space heaters.
 While effective, these methods can really bump up your energy bill through the Winter months.
-An alternative would be to choose a more sustainable and energy-efficient heating system like a Ceres GAHT™ System.
+An alternative would be to choose a more sustainable and energy-efficient heating system like a Ceres GAHT® System.

-Ceres has designed and installed more air heat exchange systems than any company worldwide and many of our clients use their GAHT™ system as their sole source of heating and cooling.
+Ceres has designed and installed more air heat exchange systems than any company worldwide and many of our clients use their GAHT® system as their sole source of heating and cooling.

 A greenhouse optimized for cold climates can withstand high wind and snow loads while maintaining a controlled temperature within.
 Different structural materials are better than others when it comes to accomplishing this.
 For instance, a galvanized steel frame will endure the harshest of Winter climates and will last much longer than a stick frame.

-At Ceres, we take into account your geographic location to design a greenhouse that meets your local wind and snow loads.
+At Ceres, we take into account your wind and snow loads in order to design the best greenhouse for cold climates.
 This means determining appropriate truss spacing so your greenhouse can stand against 75+ mph winds, and recommending glazing material that will allow high light transmission while also supporting a heavy snow load.
-It’s also imperative that you consider materials with higher insulation values for your cold climate greenhouse.
+It’s also imperative that you consider materials with higher insulation values for your cold weather greenhouse.
 Our insulated metal panels (IMPs), that make up the north, east and west walls, work to prevent heat and light from escaping.
 We offer IMPs with insulation ratings up to R-42.
 For more information on greenhouse materials and their specifications, contact a greenhouse expert.

 We invite the challenge of designing and building greenhouses for extreme climates.
 In fact, part of our core vision is to come up with grow solutions for regions where producing food year-round is challenging.
 Here’s a quick story about one of our clients who lives in Almonte, Ontario, Canada – a place where Winter lasts about 6 months out of the year.

 Construction of his greenhouse finished in August and he is currently producing lettuce hydroponically at full capacity for himself and the local community.
 The name of his greenhouse farm is “Greenshaus Inc.” which is a nod to the German engineering of the structure.
-We spoke to him this month (November 2019) and he is currently heating his greenhouse with his GAHT™ system ONLY.
-November temperatures outside his greenhouse get down to 22°F (-7°C) and the inside of the greenhouse consistently stays above 55°F (12°C).
+We spoke to him this month (November 2019) and at this time he is currently heating his greenhouse with his GAHT® system ONLY.
+November temperatures outside his greenhouse get down to 22°F (-7°C) and the inside of his cold weather greenhouse consistently stays above 55°F (12°C).
 We are excited to see data like this coming from one of our more standard greenhouse designs.